 Infographics: Technology can sometimes be complicated.
 Investors, influencers, and government officials benefit from seeing a visual, step-by-step representation of how a system works, no matter how simple or complicated.

 Selling Through Telling

 Storytelling gives an idea shape, edges, and depth, creating a narrative that is more easily understood and accessible for both technical and non-technical audiences.
-Storytelling enhances your clean-tech brand’s authority in three key ways:
+Storytelling enhances your clean-tech brand’s authority and grows your brand community in three key ways:

 - Protecting the idea by defining the marketplace:

 In addition to patents and copyrights, you take further ownership of your idea by being create the narrative around it.
 People remember a good story, and where they heard it first.

 - Generating interest from investors, public and private: